WDD 330: Web Frontend Development II

 export function alertMessage(message, scroll = true) {

-// create element to hold our alert
+// create element to hold the alert

 const alert = document.createElement('div');